British Airways CEO replaced as company fights for survival

 Monday, 12 October 2020 ()

-LONDON (AP) — British Airways CEO Alex Cruz has been replaced after 4 1/2 years on the job as the COVID-19 pandemic pummels airlines around the world.
+LONDON (AP) — British Airways has replaced CEO Alex Cruz after 4 1/2 years on the job as part of a broad shake-up as the COVID-19 pandemic pummels airlines around the world.

-International Consolidated Airlines Group, BA’s parent company, said Monday that Cruz had been replaced by Sean Doyle, previously the boss of Aer Lingus, another carrier in the group.
+International Airlines Group, British Airways' parent company, on Monday named Sean Doyle, previously the boss of Aer Lingus, another carrier in the group, as BA's new chief executive.
+Cruz will remain non-executive chairman during an unspecified transition period.

-BA has been criticized in recent months for its handling of 12,000 job cuts linked to the pandemic.
-The airline’s passenger traffic dropped 95% from a year earlier in the second quarter, leading to a first-half operating loss of 4.04 billion euros ($4.77 billion).
+BA's passenger traffic dropped 95% from a year earlier in the second quarter, leading to a first-half operating loss of 4.04 billion euros ($4.77 billion).
+In recent months, unions have criticized the way Cruz handled 12,000 job cuts linked to the pandemic.

+The shakeup comes just a month after Luis Gallego became CEO of IAG, promising to shore up the group's finances and adapt to the “new normal" of air travel during the pandemic.
+Gallego led a cost-cutting drive at Iberia Airlines after it merged with British Airways to create IAG.
+He replaced long-time CEO Willie Walsh.

 |